Spotter app

 Projects let you organize Ansible content scans.
 A default project is assigned to you upon sign-up; this is where your data is sent by default, no matter where you scan your Ansible content.

-Create new Projects
+Create new projects

 New projects can be created by clicking Create project.

-A new empty project comes with a project ID you can use to scan; Spotter sends data to the chosen project.
-Copy the scan command or use the --project-id <your ID> in the CLI.
-Projects can also be edited and deleted.
+A new empty project comes with a project ID you can use to scan; Spotter sends

-Git Projects
+Git projects

 Scan a public Git repository by choosing Git repository when creating a new project.
 Untick the Scan now option if you do not want the scan to start right away.
 The action of scanning a public git repository can only be applied within the Spotter app.

-Scan Environment
+Scan environment

 Steampunk Spotter captures a set of information that is relevant to each scan as it takes place.
 This scan environment includes Ansible and Python versions, installed collections, and Ansible configuration overrides.
 Tracking environments across scans enhances oversight and fortifies infrastructure management.